 ICS treated a large number of historical plans and maps belonging to the NSW Land and Property Information (LPI).
-The plans of towns and suburbs within the state of NSW varied in length from 40 centimetres to 10 metres.
-In total, our paper conservation team spent almost 2000 hours treating 613 plans in order to stabilise and prepare them for digitisation.
+The plans of towns and suburbs within the state of NSW varied in length from 40cm to 1,000cm.
+In total, the ICS paper conservation team spent almost 2,000 hours treating 613 plans in order to stabilise and prepare them for digitisation.

 Conservation treatment focused on repair and stabilisation of the plans so they could be handled with ease and to help prevent further damage during the scanning and digitisation process.

 Overview Oscar Namatjira (1922-1991) was the son of well-known indigenous Australian artist, Albert Namatjira (1902-1959).
 Both were members of the Hermannsburg School, an art movement that began in the 1930s and characterised by the use of watercolours to depict the luminous colours of the outback landscape in the Western Arrernte region of Australia’s Northern Territory.
 Condition This piece was assessed...

 Overview When a fire broke out in the Rare Books room of the Sydney Conservatorium of Music Library in 2014 the fire brigade responded within minutes and quickly used foam to extinguish it.
 This fast response contained the fire within...